The Best Eyebrow Pencils for Gray Hair

 Recently a friend of ours asked my husband, who is a professional photographer, to take a photo of her for her website.
-He agreed and we showed up at the designated time.
+He agreed and we showed up at the agreed time.
 This only needed to be a headshot so we didn't anticipate being there long.
 Our friend is in her early 70s with a shock of light gray hair.
 We get together most weeks for a casual outing, so to see her with a full face of makeup, I was a bit taken aback.
 It wasn't the touch of lipstick or blusher on her cheeks, it was the eyebrows.
 White hair, light pink cheeks and lipstick and then POW dark brown eyebrows.
 Where did they come from?

 I knew I had to say something to her because her eyebrows were the main focal point on her face.
 We went into the bathroom and toned them down with a cotton ball.